Why text in exported SVG images may not display correctly

 When you look at a diagram exported to an SVG image in IE or some SVG editors, the text may not display correctly.

-foreignObject) in SVG to allow complex, HTML labels on shapes.
-To disable complex HTML labels by default, click here.
+foreignObject) in the SVG data to allow complex HTML labels on shapes.

-In the meantime, consider exporting your diagram to a PDF file as this is also a vector format, or disable formatted text and word wrapping for all labels in your diagram before you export it to SVG by following the steps below.
+You can also disable formatted text and word wrapping for all labels in your diagram before you export it to SVG by following the steps below:

 - Right click on a blank area of the drawing canvas, then choose Select All from the context menu.

 - In the Text tab of the format panel, uncheck the Word Wrap and Formatted Text.

 Note: When you disable these formatting options, you can still style the label text as a whole.
 You can not apply different formatting to parts of the label.
 When you disable word wrap you may have to add manual line breaks to match the previous output.